Event-triggered controllers based on the supremum norm of sampling-induced error: Lower-Triangular Systems

 where $\bar{x}_{\ell+1}(t)$ is the sampling error defined as

 with the triggering law to be designed as

-We will employ Theorem \ref{thm:etc-zx} to design the event-triggering law (\ref{eq:event-1}).
+The backstepping controller design (\ref{eq:CT}) is a classic continuous-time stabilization technique for lower-triangular nonlinear systems.
+For event-triggered control, the continuous-time controller $u(t)=\vartheta_{\ell}(\bar{x}_{\ell}(t))$ needs to be designed such that the closed-loop system has an ISS gain from state sampling error $e(t):=\h{x}_{\ell}(t)-\h{x}_{\ell}(t_k)$ to states $\h{x}_{\ell}$ and $\h{z}_{\ell}$ for existing event-triggered control design or from actuation error $\bar{x}_{\ell+1}(t)$ to states for the controller in this paper.
+We will design a new recursive recipe to separate the ISS properties of $\h{\bar{x}}_{\ell}$ and $\h{z}_{\ell}$ for the closed-loop system (\ref{eq:zxbar}) and employ Theorem \ref{thm:etc-zx} to design the event-triggered law (\ref{eq:event-1}).
 The traditional treatment in the literature mixes $\h{z}_{j}$ and $\h{\bar{x}}_{j}$-dynamics and derives the ISS property for $\|\mbox{col}(\h{z}_{j}(t),\h{\bar{x}}_{j}(t))\|$ as a whole at each recursive step.
-In spirit of the design method in Section \ref{sub:IS}, we separately consider the $\h{z}_{j}$ and $\h{\bar{x}}_{j}$-dynamics at each step to derive the following ISS properties.
+In the spirit of the design method in Section \ref{sub:IS}, we separately consider the $\h{z}_{j}$ and $\h{\bar{x}}_{j}$-dynamics at each step to derive the following ISS properties.
 In particular, we aim to design the continuous-time controllers $\vartheta_{1},\cdots,\vartheta_{\ell}$ such that the following statement holds for $j=1,\cdots,\ell$.

 \textit{Statement} $j$: The $(\h{z}_{j},\h{\bar{x}}_{j})$-dynamics of (\ref{eq:zxbar}) are ISS in the sense of